MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/implements.md

 Your derived type name.

 `typename...
 I`
-Any number of interfaces to implement.
+Any number of interfaces to implement, plus any desired marker types.

 By default, interfaces that derive from **IInspectable** are reported by the implementation of the **IInspectable::GetIids** method.
 Use the [`cloaked` marker template](cloaked.md) to suppress that.